 In October of 2007, the first soup kitchen opened.
 Actually, the LI group had a ‘practice night’ one week where family and friends were invited and a meal featuring BBQ sandwiches was served.
 The next week, the first official soup kitchen was opened.
 Approximately 50 people attended that night.
 Today, an average of 270-300 are fed each Wednesday evening.

-What started as a soup kitchen has now grown to 13 ministries.
+What started as a soup kitchen has now grown to fifteen programs.
 Each ministry has a unique beginning where a volunteer or interested person(s) had an idea of how to help those less fortunate or who had fallen on hard times.
-The hygiene closet began as one volunteer wanted to supply shampoo and sleeping bags to the homeless that she took sandwiches to each week at the library; today the hygiene closet is completely full of needed items and oversees a Christmas hygiene bag gift for over 400 people.
+The hygiene closet began as one volunteer wanted to supply shampoo and sleeping bags to the homeless that she took sandwiches to each week at the library; today the hygiene closet is completely full of needed items and oversees a Christmas hygiene gift bag for over 400 people.
 The med clinic started as the pastor chatted with his doctor about ‘doing something’ at Lubbock Impact; today the TTU Free Clinic is one of the finest in the nation of similar clinics.
-All of the ministries at Lubbock Impact are free and help clients in the areas of food, clothing, medical/dental and spiritual needs.
+All of the ministries at Lubbock Impact are free and help clients in the areas of food, clothing, healthcare and spiritual needs.

 In addition to helping the underprivileged of the community, Lubbock Impact is dedicated to breaking the bonds of generational poverty in the children.
 This is what motivates the leaders of the ministry.
 Knowing that consistent biblical teaching, loving friendship and guidance, and partnering with the families of our children and youth will make a difference, what those two young college students began in 2007 with a children’s ministry has now become a one-on-one mentor program.